johncarl81/transfuse/documentation.md

 #### Method Interceptors

 Transfuse offers a basic Aspect Oriented Programming (AOP) facility of method interception.
 This feature is based on the AOPAlliance MethodInterceptor specification.
-A couple useful method interceptors are defined by transfuse:
+There are several useful method interceptors defined by Transfuse:

 ##### @Asynchronous

-Annotating a method with @Asynchronous tells Transfuse to proxy the execution of the method and execute it within its own thread.
+Annotating a method with @Asynchronous tells Transfuse to proxy the execution of the method and to execute it within its own thread.
 The method will execute and the calling thread will return immediately.

 ##### @UIThread

 Annotating a method with @UIthread will execute the given method through an Android Handler.
 This puts the execution of the method back on the UI thread.

 <div class="note">
 <h5>Note</h5>

 If a return value is declared on the intercepted method, the Asynchronous and UIThread interceptors will return null.

 </div>

 Custom method interceptors may be defined by associating a MethodInterceptor class with a custom annotation.